norvig/paip-lisp/docs/chapter10.md

     (return list))))
 ```

-This chapter is concerned with efficiency and so has taken a stand against the use of keyword parameter s in frequently used functions.
+This chapter is concerned with efficiency and so has taken a stand against the use of keyword parameters in frequently used functions.
 But when maintainability is considered, keyword parameters look much better.
 When a program is being developed, and it is not clear if a function will eventually need additional arguments, keyword parameters may be the best choice.